robpomeroy/packer-builds/oracle-8/README.md

 The generated artefacts will be placed in the directory specified by the `output_directory` variable.

+## RAID or non-RAID

+`oracle-8.pkr.hcl` produces a non-RAID, single-disk build, with automatic partitioning. `oracle-8-raid.pkr.hcl` produces a two-disk RAID 1 build, with four custom partitions.
+Refer to the `ks-raid.cfg` file for details.

 ## Hyper-V
 This is a UEFI installation.
 Note that Hyper-V builds require an elevated command prompt.